csoler46/techlab-scrapping/README.md

 # techlab-scrapping

-This is the repo for the Techlab Scrapping
+This is the repo for the Techlab Scrapping go